ME ENGINE-FAMILIARIZATION, OPERATION & TROUBLESHOOTING COURSE

 A proper understanding of the system and its functions is critical to safe and efficient Main Engine operation, maintenance, and troubleshooting.

-The objective is to build the participant’s ability and confidence in being able to operate the system, fully understanding its capabilities and limitations and also to troubleshoot the system when required.
+The objective is to build the participant’s ability and confidence in being able to operate the system, fully understanding its capabilities and limitations and also to tune the engine and troubleshoot the system when required using cloud MOP simulator.
 Intensive explanation of the M/E electronic Multipurpose Controllers (MPCs), Hydraulic & Pneumatic systems, Main Operating Panel usage, Alpha lubricator system and various engine mechanical components would also be carried out.
 The philosophy followed with detailed explanations with one on one interaction between instructors and trainees ensures that the participants understand how to operate, adjust and troubleshoot the system.
 Developing an overall understanding of the system functions and the confidence to operate it & troubleshoot it.

-The comprehensive slide presentations would be in line with the actual panels and systems as would be found on board.
+The comprehensive slide presentations would be in line with the actual panels and systems and cloud MOP simulator as would be found on board.
 It encompasses the Engine control system (ECS), Bridge Control Panel, ECR Main Operating Panel (MOP) and Telegraph system, Cylinder Control Units (CCU), Hydraulic Cylinder Units (HCU), the Safety System Panel, Local Control Panel and UPS power system.
-Common troubles, and their solutions are discussed for building up confidence in tackling unwarranted situations.
+Common troubles and their solutions are discussed for building up confidence in tackling unwarranted situations.

 Course Objective: The objective of the course is to:

 - Enable the participants to comprehend the various electronic, hydraulic, pneumatic and engine mechanical components and understand their co-relations and functions.

 - Enable engineers to operate the control system of ‘ME-B & ME-C’ Engine & Main Operating Panels (MOP) in a correct and safe manner.